 I smiled to myself, continuing my walk so I could pick a bench for us.
 Abigail and I were both avid Dragon Age fans, and she had managed to pull her boyfriend into the series, too.
 She and I were still playing Inquisition in our spare time, even after beating the game and all its DLCs several times over, and we hungrily devoured any and all news on the next installment.
 She had told me on more than one occasion that she wanted to make a character to romance Blackwall, but as far as I knew, she was still chasing everyone’s favorite ex-Templar.

-But I couldn’t say anything, because I was doing the exact same thing.
+But I couldn’t say anything at all about that, because I was doing the exact same thing.

-I had just found a nice bench under a giant oak when I heard something that sounded like the distant wailing of police sirens.
-That wasn’t anything new, of course, so I paid little attention.
+I had just found a nice vacant park bench under a giant oak when I heard something that sounded like the distant wailing of police sirens.
+That wasn’t anything new, of course, so I paid little attention to it.

 Until it became louder and louder…

-Brow furrowing, I looked up to see a massive cloud of debris billowing into the sky in the distance, the loud bang from its creation following after the upwards spray that just kept going and going.
-Eyes widening, I realized that the massive upward motion of debris was getting closer as it also got taller, rippling across the horizon in a wave.
-A rumbling vibrated through the ground and into my feet.
+Brow furrowing in slight concern, I finally looked up to see a massive cloud of debris billowing into the sky in the distance, the loud bang from its creation following after the upwards spray that just kept going and going.
+Eyes widening, I quickly realized that the massive upward motion of debris was getting closer as it also got taller, rippling across the horizon in a wave.
+An ominous rumbling vibrated through the ground and into my feet.
 Deep down, I knew that it wasn’t a simple explosion or even a demolition.
 It was an eruption…

 And it was headed straight for me.